Ryurik Ivnev: Early years

 Rurik Ivnev was born into a nobleman's family in Tiflis (Tbilisi).
 His father, Alexander Samoylovich Kovalyov, was a Russian army captain.
 The children (Mikhail had an elder brother, Nikolai) had been brought up by their mother, Anna Petrovna Kovalyova-Prince.
 Among her ancestors was a Dutch count, who arrived in Russia with Peter I. After the death of their father in 1894, the family moved to Kars, where their mother obtained the position of principal in an all-girls secondary school.
 At the insistence of their mother, the sons entered the Tiflis Military School, where Mikhail studied from 1900 through 1908.
-Upon graduating from the school, Mikhail thought better of a military career and headed to St. Petersburg, where he became a student at the Law Department of the St. Petersburg University.
+Upon graduating from the school, Mikhail thought better of a military career and headed to St. Petersburg, where he became a student at the Law Department of St. Petersburg University.
 In 1912 he was forced to leave St. Petersburg University and moved to Moscow to continue his education.
 In 1913 he graduated from Moscow University with a law diploma and returned to St. Petersburg, where he began his service at the office of government control.